-Boom Mobile (800-767-5599) is a Verizon MVNO that launched at the beginning of 2016.
+Boom Mobile (800-767-5599) is a Verizon, T-Mobile and Sprint MVNO that launched at the beginning of 2016.
 Boom is part of Enhanced Communications Group (ECG), a provider of residential and business phone service since 1997.
 Boom offers some of the most cost-effective Verizon plans currently available.
-All plans include off-network voice, messaging and data roaming at no extra charge.
+Boom's Verizon based plans plans include off-network voice, messaging and data roaming at no extra charge.

 Boost Mobile (866-402-7366) Owned by Sprint, Boost offers CDMA service using Sprint's native 2.5G, 3G EVDO and 4G LTE network.